Deformations of Saito-Kurokawa type and the Paramodular Conjecture (with an appendix by Cris Poor, Jerry Shurman, and David S. Yuen): Introduction

 Brumer-Kramer \cite{BrumerKramer14} and Poor-Yuen \cite{PoorYuen15} verified Conjecture \ref{conj:paramodular1} in several cases by proving the non-existence of an abelian surface for certain (small) conductors $N$ for which there are no non-lift Siegel modular forms of level $K(N)$.
 When $A$ acquires extra endomorphisms over a quadratic field the paramodularity of $A$ has in some cases been proven using theta lifts, see \cite{JLR12} and \cite{BDPS}.

-To the best of our knowledge the only genuinely symplectic case (i.e., concerning surfaces whose associated Galois representations are absolutely irreducible and not induced from $2$-dimensional representations) of Conjecture \ref{conj:paramodular1} in which the abelian surface exists that has so far been fully verified is the case of the abelian surface of conductor $277$ (paper in preparation by Brumer, Pacetti, Poor, Tornaria, Voight, and Yuen).
+At the time of writing this article the only genuinely symplectic case (i.e., concerning surfaces whose associated Galois representations are absolutely irreducible and not induced from $2$-dimensional representations) of Conjecture \ref{conj:paramodular1} in which the abelian surface exists that had been fully verified was the case of the abelian surface of conductor $277$, see \cite{Brumeretal19preprint}, which now also contains a proof for abelian surfaces of conductors 353 and 587.

 In this article we study Galois representations arising from abelian surfaces (as in Conjecture \ref{conj:paramodular1}) with rational torsion.
 We propose a method to prove modularity of such representations which we carry out here under certain assumptions.
 This case is not covered by the work of Tilouine and Pilloni et al. It has the advantage of not requiring modularity of $\ov{\sigma}_A$ and replacing this assumption with a construction of congruences between paramodular Saito-Kurokawa lifts and stable Siegel modular forms.
 In other words we do not have a need for an analogue of Serre's Conjecture.
 While potentially more accessible, proving the existence of such congruences is still a considerable problem.
 In this article however we mostly focus on the Galois representation side (deformation theory) of the modularity problem, and make use of results where the required congruence has been constructed by others (mostly by Poor and Yuen).
 For the purposes of this article Poor, Yuen and Shurman have kindly agreed to prove the existence of such a congruence in the case of forms of paramodular level 731 (see Appendix).
 See also \cite{PoorYuen15} for other examples.
 A full modularity result would require the existence of such congruences in a more general context, a problem which is a subject of joint work in progress with J. Brown.
 As a consequence of the results proved in this article we are able to establish the modularity part of the Paramodular Conjecture in new (genuinely symplectic) cases (in particular the first composite level case) and provide a way to verify more, when the appropriate ingredients are supplied.